 Heat Mapping and Insulation Insights

-Advanced thermal sensors paired with AR can reveal hotspots, drafts, or insulation gaps.
+Advanced thermal sensors paired with AR and VR Marketing can reveal hotspots, drafts, or insulation gaps.
 Homeowners can literally see where heat escapes in the winter or where cooling inefficiencies appear in the summer.
 These visual cues guide smarter decisions about window sealing, insulation upgrades, or HVAC adjustments.

 Water Usage Visualization